 This healthy and easy Vegetarian Burrito Bowl with black beans is packed with goodness and awesome flavors!
 Inspired by Chipotle's veggie bowl, it’s loaded with jalapeno peppers, black beans, onions, peppers, warm spices, hearty brown rice, sweet corn, and a secret ingredient that makes it extra filling and satisfying!

-These healthy and delicious vegan tacos are great for an easy weeknight meal.
-Packed with black beans, veggies, and spices, they're full of flavor, ready in 30 minutes, and perfect for the whole family!
+These healthy and delicious vegan black bean tacos are great for an easy weeknight meal.
+Packed with beans, veggies, spices, and toppings of your choice, they’re full of flavor, ready in 30 minutes, and perfect for the whole family!

 This pulled BBQ jackfruit burrito recipe in a bowl is simply incredible and bold in flavor.
 Made with tender jackfruit, hearty beans, rice, fresh vegetables, and comforting spices, this recipe is the perfect healthy option for meatless weeknight dinners!